Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Introduction

-The remainder of this paper is organized as follows. \Cref{sec:literature_review} outlines our contributions to the existing literature. \Cref{sec:co-trading_network} introduces the definition of co-trading score and the construction of co-trading networks.
+The remainder of this paper is organized as follows. \Cref{sec:literature_review} outlines \gdr{the} contributions \gdr{of this work} to the existing literature. \Cref{sec:co-trading_network} introduces the definition of co-trading score and the construction of co-trading networks.
 In \Cref{sec:network_analysis}, we begin our empirical studies with conducting exploratory analysis on a static co-trading network and detecting clusters.
 Next, we study the dynamics of the daily co-trading matrices in \Cref{sec:temporal_networks}.
 Subsequently, we explore the relation between daily co-trading networks and covariance matrices in \Cref{sec:co-trading_covariance} and propose a co-trading based covariance estimator in \Cref{sec:covariance_estimation}.
 Then, \Cref{sec:robustness} provides a robustness analysis of \gr{the} proposed estimator.
 Finally, in \Cref{sec:conclusion}, we conclude and discuss limitations and potential research directions.
+The Appendices contain details of the spectral clustering algorithm and robustness analysis.